goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 Similarly, the limitations of SSM may be alleviated by more clever iterative techniques of interacting with the data.
 For example, issues with recall might be remedied by giving them another pass over the data -- just as how humans will look things up in external references.

 The theme here is that sometimes limitations of methods are not so black-and-white.
 They can depend on the way in which models are used and more generally on higher system-level changes.
 But we're not going to get into these nuances for the purposes of this post.
 {% enddetails %}

 {% details Aside: Long context %}
 Something worth pointing out is that "long context" is a very popular, but horribly overloaded and ill-defined term.
-Both Transformers and SSMs have been touted as having "long-context abilities" as a blanket statement, which can't both be accurate.
+Both Transformers and SSMs have been touted as having better "long-context abilities" as a blanket statement, which can't both be accurate.

 The reason is because they have very different *types* of memory.
 Going back to the analogy, I wouldn't say that there is a clear winner comparing, say, my own memory vs. my research notes.
 They're both just different: my notes lets me refer back to specific details I may have forgotten, but my brain remembers a much longer history of fuzzy context.